 The person named as proxyholder in the enclosed Proxy is a director and officer of the Corporation (the "Management Nominee").
-Each Shareholder has the right to appoint a proxyholder other than the Management Nominee, who needs not to be a Shareholder, to attend and to act for the Shareholder and on the Shareholder's behalf at the Meeting.
-To exercise such right, the name of the Management Nominee in the Proxy should be crossed out and the name of the Shareholder's appointee should be legibly printed in the blank space provided, AND such proxyholders must be registered online as set out below.
+Each Shareholder has the right to appoint a proxyholder other than the

+Management Nominee, who needs not to be a Shareholder, to attend and to act for the Shareholder and on the Shareholder's behalf at the Meeting.
+To exercise such right, the name of the Management Nominee in the Proxy should be crossed out and the name of the Shareholder's appointee should be legibly printed in the blank space provided.